Consultant Forensic Psychiatrist at the National Forensic Mental Health Service

 Consultant Forensic Psychiatrists have a significant commitment to training with the basic and higher trainees in psychiatry from all over the country, availing of six month placements in the Service.
-In addition, as part of the Service’s academic relationship with the National University of Ireland, medical students have the opportunity to spend time with the Service as part of their education in psychiatry.
-The Service additionally provides opportunities for overseas trainees to spend time learning about the practise of forensic psychiatry in Ireland.
+Medical students have the opportunity to spend time with the Service as part of their education in psychiatry.
+The Service additionally provides opportunities for overseas trainees to spend time learning about the practice of forensic psychiatry in Ireland.

 All Consultant Forensic Psychiatrists contribute directly to the clinical governance of the Service, that is the structures and processes in place to safeguard high standards of practise, to continually improve quality in delivery of care, and to ensure satisfaction of patients.

 The NFMHS has established a high profile internationally for excellence in research and development of Forensic Mental Health Services, and Consultant Forensic Psychiatrists are involved in service evaluation and research projects aimed at monitoring and improving treatment and outcomes for patients and carers.

 The NFMHS includes specialist psychiatrists in forensic mental health intellectual and developmental disabilities (F-MHIDD) and Forensic Child and Adolescent Mental Health (F-CAMH).

 See some of our most recent research at: